tfwillems/HipSTR/README.md

 ## Installation
-HipSTR requires a standard c++ compiler as well as Java version 1.7 or later.
+HipSTR requires a standard c++ compiler, [CMake](http://www.cmake.org/download/) as well as Java version 1.7 or later.
 To obtain HipSTR and all of its associated  submodules, use:

     % git clone --recursive https://github.com/tfwillems/HipSTR.git